semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 @## Data Loading

-If after clicking on the trigger of the select we cannot show the list at once (we cannot load it at once, or we are searching for data somewhere else, etc.), then the chevron of the trigger must be changed to a spinner of `XXS` size.
+If after clicking on the trigger of the select we cannot show the list at once (we cannot load it at once, or we are searching for data somewhere else, etc.), then the chevron of the trigger must be changed to a spinner of `XS` size.
 In this case, the trigger remains in the `default` state and it is not clickable.

 See all states of the trigger in [Select/Multiselect](/components/select/#a24650).